typst-community/rowmantic/src/rowtable.typ

   () // ensures empty row maps to empty row
 }

-/// Table which takes cell input row-by row, see examples.
+/// Table which takes cell input row-by row
 ///
+/// Each row is passed as one markup block (`[...]` syntax) which is split internally on
+/// the separator.
+Rows that are shorter than the longest row (or the configured `columns`)
+/// will be filled to be the same length as all other rows.
+///
+/// Leading/trailing spaces are removed from each table element in a row.
+/// To preserve such spaces, use `~`.
+///
+/// This function wraps the standard `table` function and passes through all its regular arguments.
+///
+/// Passing `table.cell` outside rows is possible but not recommended.
+Passing `#table.cell[]`
+/// inside a row, between separators, is supported and can be used with `colspan` > 1.
+///
 /// - args (arguments): Rows like `[A & B & C]` and other positional or named table function parameters.
 ///   Arguments to `table` pass through.
+A `columns` argument to the table is possible but not
+///   mandatory.
 /// - separator (str): configurable cell separator in a row.
 Good choices are `&`, `,`, or `;`.
 ///   Escape the separator using e.g. `\&`
 /// - row-filler (any): object used to fill rows that are too short